ReexpressAI/Example_Data/tutorials/tutorial8_legalbench/preprocess/README.md

 LegalBench is a large, publicly available dataset for evaluating the legal reasoning capabilities of LLMs.
 We focus on the subset of 80 tasks structured as binary classification (with a "Yes" or "No" answer) that also have an MIT or CC BY 4.0 license.
 This subset of the data is available [here](https://drive.google.com/file/d/1TnSRMh3dPwJtWxZao5rfYxHZhOGyuLSx/view?usp=sharing), which is the subset of the full data available from the LegalBench [repo](https://github.com/HazyResearch/legalbench).
 Note that we have formatted the documents using the base prompt from the repo.

 The end result of the following will be to produce JSON lines files that contain a vector of 32 elements associated with each document.
-If you want to skip the following, you can download the data formatted for import into Reexpress [here](https://drive.google.com/file/d/1pmQ7eYbjNri-4-MYxHkJZJXAiSZda9v1/view?usp=sharing).
+If you want to skip the following, you can download the data formatted for import into Reexpress, split into a Training, Calibration, and Eval set [here](https://drive.google.com/file/d/1_GofjFb8g9sO9iDhgYvh_RS2eorsS_km/view?usp=sharing).
+We also provide all of the data by task [here](https://drive.google.com/file/d/1Hs3W_pBFKcfUxV_eLpQrVtChF6f0yshk/view?usp=sharing), as a convenience if you want to examine the behavior of Reexpress on other splits, including distribution shifts by task.

 To prepare the data for import into Reexpress, we will:
 - Run inference using `gpt-4-0125-preview` and `text-embedding-3-large`.